code-423n4/2021-04-vader/README.md

 Ideally, the following is reviewed:
 * Any attack vectors that can siphon funds from the system
+* Any attack vectors that can lock funds in the system
-* Any attack vectors using flash loans
+* Any attack vectors using flash loans on Anchor price, synths or lending
-* Any attack vectors by Anchor Price manipulation
+* Any attack vectors by Anchor Price manipulation to cause run-away inflation or erosion of the VADER<>USDV peg
-* Any attack vectors by VADER<>USDV mint/burn
+* Any attack vectors by VADER<>USDV mint/burn that can exploit synths/lending

 ## Known Issues